Observance of Christmas by country: Ireland

-Christmas in Ireland is the largest celebration of the Irish public holidays and lasts from December 24 to January 6, although many view December 8 as being the start of the season, as schools used to close on this day, making it a traditional Christmas shopping time.
+Christmas in Ireland is the largest celebration of the Irish public holidays and lasts from 24 December to 6 January, although many view 8 December, the Feast of the Immaculate Conception as being the start of the season, as schools used to close on this day, making it a traditional Christmas shopping time.
 This is no longer compulsory and many schools stay open.

 Almost the entire workforce is finished by lunchtime on Christmas Eve, or often a few days beforehand.
-Christmas Day and St. Stephen's Day are public holidays, and many people do not return to work until after New Year's Day.
+Christmas Day and Saint Stephen's Day are public holidays, and many people do not return to work until after New Year's Day.
 In 2006, the total amount spent in Ireland to celebrate Christmas was €16 billion, which averages at approximately €4,000 for every single person in the country.

 It is extremely popular on Christmas Eve to go for "the Christmas drink" in the local pub, where regular punters are usually offered a Christmas drink.
 Many neighbours and friends attend each other's houses for Christmas drinks and parties on the days leading up to and after Christmas Day.
 Although religious devotion in Ireland today is considerably less than it used to be, there are huge attendances at religious services for Christmas Day, with Midnight Mass a popular choice.
 Most families arrange for their deceased relatives to be prayed for at these masses as it is a time of remembering the dead in Ireland.
 It is traditional to decorate graves at Christmas with a wreath made of holly and ivy.
 Even in the most undevout of homes in Ireland the traditional crib takes centre stage along with the Christmas tree as part of the family's decorations.
 Some people light candles to signify symbolic hospitality for Mary and Joseph.
 Therefore, it is usual to see a white candle, or candle set, placed in several windows around people's homes.
 The candle was a way of saying there was room for Jesus's parents in these homes even if there was none in Bethlehem.
 It is traditional to leave a mince pie and a bottle or a glass of Guinness for Santa Claus along with a carrot for Rudolph on Christmas Eve.

 Santa Claus, often known in Ireland simply as Santy or Daidí na Nollag in Irish, brings presents to children in Ireland, which are opened on Christmas morning.
 Family and friends also give each other gifts at Christmas.
 The traditional Christmas dinner consists of turkey or goose and ham with a selection of vegetables and a variety of potatoes.
 Dessert includes Christmas pudding, Christmas cake, and mince pies with rich sauces such as brandy butter.

-Christmas celebrations in Ireland finish with the celebration of Little Christmas also known as Oíche Nollaig na mBan in Irish on January 6.
+Christmas celebrations in Ireland finish with the celebration of Little Christmas also known as Oíche Nollaig na mBan in Irish on 6 January.
 This festival, which coincides with Epiphany, is also known as Women's Christmas in Cork and Kerry.